Frits Dantuma

-Frits Dantuma (born 3 August 1992, in Veenwouden) is a Dutch professional footballer who currently plays as a midfielder for ONS Sneek in the Dutch Topklasse.
+Frits Dantuma (born 3 August 1992, in Veenwouden) is a Dutch professional footballer who currently plays as a midfielder for Broekster Boys.

 Club career

 He formerly played for SC Cambuur, FC Emmen, for whom he signed in 2013, and amateur side HHC Hardenberg.
 He joined ONS Sneek in 2015.
+He later played for Harkemase Boys and Flevo Boys.
+He returned to Broekster Boys in 2024.